mattermost/docs/source/install/self-managed-changelog.md

 ### Important Upgrade Notes
  - The Apps Framework protocol for binding/form submissions has changed, by separating the single `call` into separate `submit`, `form`, `refresh` and `lookup` calls.
 If any users have created their own Apps, they have to be updated to the new system.
- - The default for ``ThreadAutoFollow`` has been changed to ``true``.
-This does not affect existing configurations where this value is already set to ``false``.

 **IMPORTANT:** If you upgrade from a release earlier than v6.5, please read the other [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html).

 ### Highlights

 #### Apps Framework 1.0: General Availability
- - The App Framework allows developers to build integrations with Mattermost that seamlessly work across Mattermost’s desktop and mobile clients, can be coded in any language developers are comfortable with.
+ - The App Framework allows developers to build integrations with Mattermost that seamlessly work across Mattermost’s desktop and mobile clients.
+Apps can be developed using any programming language, as opposed to plugins which must be developed in Go.

 #### Actions Restructure
  - The **Actions** menu was restructured to reduce clutter.